About the Program

 Accommodations and Meals

 Students stay in program-arranged hostels, hotels, and home-stays throughout Europe.
-Specific accommodations will be detailed in informational packets sent prior to students’ departure for the program.
-Typically, accommodations include the following: home-stays in Berlin and Prague; Strowis Hostel in Utrecht; and the Sodispar Apartments in Krakow.
+Specific accommodations will be detailed in informational materials available prior to students’ departure for the program.
+Typically, accommodations include the following: home-stays in Berlin and Prague, and shared apartments in Utrecht and Krakow.

 - WGST 244: Issues in Feminist Methodologies

 - WGST 325: Comparative Feminist Theories

 - WGST 391: Independent Field Research

 For course syllabi, contact Carleton Global Engagement at firstname.lastname@example.org